 “Oh, please,” she scoffed.
 “Don’t give me that.
 You think you have it so bad, you have no idea.
-My mother used to keep a stick and she wasn’t afraid to use it…or whatever else she could get her hands on, so don’t you cry about a little tap.”
-She sucked on her cigarette, and for the next few blocks, that was all he had to listen to.
+My mother used to keep a stick, and she wasn’t afraid to use it—or whatever else she could get her hands on—so don’t you cry about a little tap.”
+She sucked on the cigarette, and for the next few blocks, that was all he had to listen to.

-At a stop sign, he gazed out of his window and watched a woman pushing her toddler in a stroller.
+At a stop sign, he watched a woman pushing her toddler in a stroller.
 The child was holding a lollypop and swinging his legs back and forth.
 The mother cooed down at him every now and then.
 What a crock, he thought to himself.

 “Yes, ma’am,” Daniel called from another room.

 Melanie came running to them.
 She grabbed Benedict’s leg and giggled up at him.
 He looked down at her expressionless.

 “You finish them dishes?” the woman shouted out again.

 “Benny home, Benny home,” the little girl sang her chant.